plblum/jivs/README.md

 5. Invoke either form-wide or ValueHost specific validation, and capture the results.
 6. Evaluate the results against expectations.

-As we recommend in <a href="#best_practice">Best Practice</a>, steps 1 - 3 should be encapsulated in a function or factory.
+As we recommend in [Best Practice](##best-practice), steps 1 - 3 should be encapsulated in a function or factory.
 In these test examples, we'll have this function available to deliver a fully-built ValidationManager:
 ```ts
 function createValidationManager(): ValidationManager
 {